magma/magma/docs/docusaurus/versioned_docs/version-1.8.0/tutorials/02_deploying_magma_orchestrator.md

 }
 ```

-Each <mark>highlighted line</mark> needs to be modified using the mapping presented in the note
+Each highlighted line needs to be modified using the mapping presented in the note
 above.

 Create the CNAME records in Route53: